kibook/s1kd-tools/tools/s1kd-uom/README.md

 The tool can also convert semantic quantity data to presentation quantity data.
-The -p option specifies which conventions to use for formatting quantity values, either SI or imperial.
+The -p option specifies which conventions to use for formatting quantity values.
 For example:

     <para>Tighten the
     <quantity>